Study Abroad and W'International

 - The W’International Program began in 1978.
 The program is heavily subsidized by the University to allow all Wingate students to have the opportunity to study abroad.

-- With the W’International Program, you can study abroad for 10 days for less than $1,500 (depending on the program location).
+- With the W’International Program, you can study abroad for 10 days for $1,500 (depending on the program location).

 - All W’International programs combine a semester-long course with a study abroad program.
 You must pass the course in order to study abroad.
 If you complete both portions (on-campus and study abroad), then you will receive 2 credits.